Guest Post by Chris Primeau - Primeau Guitar Studio,

 Chris Primeau is a Berklee graduate and guitar teacher based in Austin, TX.
 You can read more of his work on his Austin Guitar Lessons page.

+Disclaimer: Please note that the views expressed here do not necessarily reflect those of Tunedly.
 Image by Barbara A Lane from Pixabay « return to blog